Fujifilm X-A2 vs X-M1

-The Fujifilm X-A2 and the Fujifilm X-M1 are two digital cameras that were announced, respectively, in January 2015 and June 2013.
+The Fujifilm X-A2 and the Fujifilm X-M1 are two digital cameras that were revealed to the public, respectively, in January 2015 and June 2013.
 Both the X-A2 and the X-M1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
+Both cameras offer a resolution of 16 megapixels.

 In this particular case, the Fujifilm X-A2 and the Fujifilm X-M1 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-M1 is markedly lighter (6 percent) than the X-A2.
 In this context, it is worth noting that neither the X-A2 nor the X-M1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Fujinon X Lens Catalog.
+You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X-A2 was launched at a markedly lower price (by 43 percent) than the X-M1, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.